 - Unless these needs are addressed, the public will experience more rural roadways filled with pot holes; growing freight inefficiencies blocking farms and manufacturing in rural communities from their markets; increased safety risks; and more structurally deficient bridges unable to shoulder heavier trucks or passenger vehicles.

 The GROW AMERICA Act will increase deployment of broadband in rural areas by providing states adhering to best practices with the flexibility to use funding from the National Highway Performance Program and the Surface Transportation Program for the installation of broadband corridors on Federal-aid highway projects in unserved or underserved areas of the country.
 The GROW AMERICA Act will also foster better coordination between stakeholders at the federal, state, and local levels to expand the use of highway rights-of-way to accommodate broadband infrastructure.

 - Broadband access is essential to the Nation's global competitiveness.
 Today, many communities across the country still lack adequate access to broadband while others require facility upgrades to accommodate growing traffic volumes.

 WORKFORCE DEVELOPMENT FOR RURAL AREAS

-The GROW AMERICA Act includes a $245 million in workforce development grants over four years to support and enhance the size, diversity, and skills of our nation’s transportation workforce.
+The GROW AMERICA Act includes $369 million in workforce development grants over six years to support and enhance the size, diversity, and skills of our nation’s transportation workforce.
 The GROW AMERICA Act develops a pathway to help returning veterans and other workers in rural areas acquire the skills they need to pursue available jobs and careers by: